Night Network: Advertising

 Most of the ITV stations experienced great difficulty in selling advertising slots for the overnight schedules – many companies were not convinced that the low viewing audiences were enough to justify buying airtime.
 In most cases, stations who were unable to sell advertising overnight simply replaced commercial breaks with public information films or interval captions.
 Notably, LWT's Thru To 6 service placed animated captions on-screen with music from the week's charts playing in the background.
-During the 1990s and early 2000s, an intermission took place between programming, with a message showing, simply "Back Soon" and music playing through.
+During the 1990s, when advertising space couldn't be sold, an intermission took place between programming, with a message showing simply "Back Soon" and a music track by composer Curtis Schwartz, titled Beat This, playing through.

-By the 1990s, commercials for premium-rate phone chat lines and edited versions of infomercials for firms such as Teledisc and Time–Life became more prominent.
-Overnight commercial breaks on the ITV network now usually consist of programme trailers and promos, and more recently, teleshopping commercials.
+During the 1990s, commercials for premium-rate phone chat lines and edited versions of infomercials for firms such as Teledisc and Time–Life appeared rather prominently inbetween regular advertisements.
+However, by 2003, commercial breaks during overnight programmes became extremely rare, resulting in a block of public information films being shown during the breaks of programmes, many of which were rarely ever seen outside of the early morning hours of television.

+Since 2005, overnight commercial breaks on the ITV network consist of programme trailers and promos.